 As we mentioned, mineral ingredients are more gentle for baby skin.
 Check the active ingredient list to be sure that the baby sunscreen you’re considering contains only non-nano zinc oxide or titanium dioxide and absolutely no chemical ingredients.

 Here at Mustela, we make all of our sunscreens with non-nano mineral active ingredients.
 Rest assured that they are backed by scientific research, developed in collaboration with healthcare professionals, and tested under dermatological control.

 Plus, our sunscreens boast the Seal of Recommendation from the Skin Cancer Foundation and are accepted by the National Eczema Association, making them the perfect option for sensitive or eczema-prone skin.

-Another plus of mineral ingredients?
-They’re safe for the coral reefs.
+Another plus of our mineral ingredients?
+They are compliant with Hawaii’s sunscreen ingredient requirements.
 It’s a win-win for your family and the earth, too.
-Click here to read more.

 Avoid Questionable Ingredients